seppinho/pixyll/_posts/2015-10-19-mtdna-server.md

 published: false
 categories: cloudgene docker hadoop bioinformatics
 ---
-This posts explains how you can register Hadoop applications to Cloudgene to manage and execute workflows.
-Two previous posts explained how we developed a prebuild [Hadoop Docker Image](http://seppinho.github.io/docker/hadoop/2015/08/26/docker-hadoop/) for Cloudera CDH5 and a Docker Image for our workflow system [Cloudgene](http://seppinho.github.io/cloudgene/hadoop/2015/08/27/cloudgene/).

-### Docker + Cloudgene = Hadoop Services 4 Everyone!
 Genetics needs scalable services to manage and analyse the huge amount of data.
-For that, we think Hadoop is a perfect fit.
-Nevertheless, a way is needed to abstract all the technical stuff from end users.
-For that reason, Lukas Forer and I developed [Cloudgene](http://seppinho.github.io/cloudgene/hadoop/2015/08/27/cloudgene/), a system which allows us to combine different of our applications (apps) with Cloudgene and provide them as web services to everyone.
-Even if the installation process of Cloudgene is easy (Thanks to Restlet on server side), (http://seppinho.github.io/docker/hadoop/2015/08/26/docker-hadoop/) a Hadoop Cluster is something simplified our life a lot more!
+We think that Hadoop is a perfect fit for that.
+To abstract all the technical stuff from end users, Lukas Forer and I developed [Cloudgene](http://seppinho.github.io/cloudgene/hadoop/2015/08/27/cloudgene/).
+This system allows us to combine a set of applications (apps) with Cloudgene and provide the workflows as web service to everyone.
+Even if the installation process of Cloudgene is quite doable, the prerequiste of having a runningHadoop Cluster is kind of a shortcoming.
+For that, we developed a [Hadoop Docker Image](http://seppinho.github.io/docker/hadoop/2015/08/26/docker-hadoop/).

+## Connecting new apps to Cloudgene
-So the for beginners non trivial task is how can a application be combined with Cloudgene?
-The answer is quite simple, to combine a new Hadoop application with Cloudgene the two most important requirements are:
+So for end users, the most interesting question is how a application can be combined with Cloudgene.
+To do so, two things are important:
 - You are aware (or developed your own) Hadoop application (e.g. MapReduce, Spark).
 This application is executable on the command line (e.g. hadoop jar wordcount.jar <in> <out>).
 Also a combination of several apps (e.g. MapReduce, Spark, Unix Tool, R) to a workflow is possible.
 - You know the basics of the Cloudgene Workflow Language developed by  [Lukas](www.forer.it) to connect your app to Cloudgene (also mentioned [here](https://github.com/pditommaso/awesome-pipeline)).
-A simple example (again Wordcount) has already been introduced [in the previous post](http://seppinho.github.io/cloudgene/hadoop/2015/08/27/cloudgene/).
-If you don't want to learn the YAML syntax but keen to integrate it into Cloudgene, please contact[us](http://seppinho.github.io/about/).
+A simple example (again the famous Wordcount) has been introduced [in this previous post](http://seppinho.github.io/cloudgene/hadoop/2015/08/27/cloudgene/).
+If you don't want to learn the YAML syntax but keen to integrate your app into Cloudgene, please contact [us](http://seppinho.github.io/about/).

-### Pull Cloudgene
+### Cloudgene + Docker = Hadoop Services 4 Everyone
 Cloudgene with all dependencies (e.g. Hadoop, R) is provided as an automated build from Docker Hub.
 {% highlight bash %}
 docker pull seppinho/cloudgene-docker